Simoon234/hex-ocean-task/README.md

 <!-- FAQ -->
 ## :grey_question: FAQ

-- How long it tooks me to finish this project?
+- How long it took me to finish this project?

   + To be honest, it tooks me some time to do this task.
 My goal was to create well performed application.
 I have spent the most of my time on testing each componenets.
 I wanted to be sure, that everything works as expected.
 If I have to tell you, how many hours I have spent on this app, I would say around 4 hours.